VonHeikemen/lsp-zero.nvim/README.md

 ### Extend nvim-lspconfig

 lsp-zero can handle the configuration steps people don't want to do.
 That is, modifying `nvim-lspconfig` default settings and create keymaps.
+The default keymaps are listed [in the documentation](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v4.x/doc/md/lsp.md#default-keybindings).

 ```lua
 vim.opt.signcolumn = 'yes'